 Maintaining Your Septic System

-Septic Re-Inspections:
+Septic Re-Inspection

-The most critical practice for maintaining the health of your septic system is a regular inspection.
 Bobs and Crow lakes are divided between 3 townships: Tay Valley, Central Frontenac and South Frontenac.
 Unlike Tay Valley and Central Frontenac, South Frontenac currently has neither a voluntary or mandatory septic re-inspection program available to landowners.
-Bobs and Crow Lake Foundation (Click here for application form) is partnering with the Mississippi Rideau Septic System Office to offer subsidized inspections for South Frontenac residents:

 • South Frontenac: cost of inspection is $95.
 B&CLF will subsidize $75 for the first 40 approved re-inspections annually.